MSMLBV/react-native-notification-badge/README.md

 yarn add @msml/react-native-notification-badge
 ```

-On iOS you need to run
+Additionally on iOS you need to run:

 ```sh
 npx pod-install